goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 - [Diffusion Models | Paper Explanation | Math Explained](https://www.youtube.com/watch?v=HoKDTa5jHvg)
 - [Denoising Diffusion Probabilistic Models | DDPM Explained](https://www.youtube.com/watch?v=H45lF4sUgiE&t=1583s)

 As is the nature of Understanding Stable Diffusion, it is going to be mathematics heavy.
-I have added an appendix at the bottom where I explain each mathematical ideas as simply as possible.
+I have added an [Misc & References](#misc--references) at the bottom where you can find guides to each mathematical ideas, explained as simply as possible.

-It will take too much time and distract us from the understanding of the topic being talked at hand if I describe the mathematical ideas as well as the idea of the process in the same space.
+It will take too much time and distract us from the understanding of the topic at hand if I describe the mathematical ideas as well as the idea of the process in the same space.

-Additionaly, we will begin with the same idea that we started with when we first talked about the diffusion process.
+Additionally, we will begin with the same idea that we started with when we first talked about the diffusion process.
 To really drive the idea home.

 ## Maths of the Forward Diffusion process